towns-protocol/towns/doc/casablanca/Casablanca.md

 For client and nodes not participating in the transaction directly there is a delay before creation tx for both stream and chunk is committed on chain and thus stream and chunk can be discovered by their ids.
 Client and node code should handle situation when stream and chunk are discovered through other means (for example, client receives invite to join freshly create channel), but not yet discoverable on chain by waiting for two blocks to advance before giving up.

-To reason about what should be in the chunk, chunk is sealed by node by special [[#Drain Events|drain event]].
+To reason about what should be in the chunk, chunk is sealed by node by special [drain event](#drain-events).
 I.e. chunk sealing drain event indicates end of the chunk.
 Events in the next chunk reference this last event and cannot reference other events in the preceding chunk.

 ## Rebalancing